rocheseb/ginput/README.md

 arg2: full path to directory containing the daily GEOS5-FP-IT files

+arg3: (optional) site name

+arg4: (optional) latitude in [-90,90] range

+arg5: (optional) longitude in [0,360] range

+arg6: (optional) altitude (meters)

+A custom site location can be given, in that case arg3,arg4,arg5, and arg6 must be specified

-if the command line include 'mute' the program will not print outputs to the terminal, except error messages
+add 'mute' in the command line (somwehere after arg1) and there will be no print statements other than warnings and error messages

 ### Input files ###